 - Login to Member Dashboard to download the latest theme zip.
 If it is a free theme, simply download the zip again from our site.
 The zip on our site is always the latest version.

-- Extract the latest theme zip on your local computer
+- Extract the latest theme zip on your local computer.

-- Connect to your server via FTP (see tutorial on FTP)
+- Connect to your server via FTP (see tutorial on FTP).

-- Go to "wp-content > themes" folder
+- Go to "wp-content > themes" folder.

-- Before you replace any files or folder on your server, we recommend to download a copy of the current theme folder to your local drive for backup
+- Before you replace any files or folder on your server, we recommend to download a copy of the current theme folder to your local drive for backup.

 Common Upgrade Issues

-- If you get "PCLZIP_ERR_BAD_FORMAT" error after the credentials check, your membership might be expired.
+- Check if your membership still active.
 You may check your membership by logging in the Member Area > Invoices.